 – Feeding and Educating Children & Families with a WFPB

-Donate to the Community Kitchen Program
+Donate to Our Community Programs

 Empowering communities on optimal human and environmental health through the education and practice of Reversive Medicine

 The WFPB (whole food, plant-based) Community Kitchen is an initiative of WFPB.ORG with the goal of educating, feeding, and empowering impoverished communities about the most basic and optimal way to human health and the prevention and reversal of chronic degenerative diseases around the globe through Reversive Medicine.

 Our program focuses on children and impoverished families, street dwellers, recyclers, immigrants, and other vulnerable individuals throughout communities around the world.

 Our objective is to provide healthful nutrition for the most deprived and vulnerable populations and educate them about a healthful, basic, practical and economical diet as the best for prevention and reversal of chronic degenerative diseases such as cancer, cardiovascular disease, obesity, dementia, and diabetes among others.

 We teach the cultivation of plant-foods from meal ingredients for the creation of communal organic gardens grown on the basics of regenerative agriculture for the benefit of the local population.